pu2clr/SI4735/README.md

 ### On Windows 10 or 11

-Run the command shell (cmd) and follow the steps below.
+Run the command shell (cmd / Command Prompt) and follow the steps below.

 ```bash
 echo off